What is a Roast?

 Roast events do follow a certain structure, consisting of a roastmaster who serves as the event’s host and moderator, and the roasters—friends, colleagues, or even professional comedians—who take turns delivering their best jabs at the roastee.
 The roastee gets the final word, responding to the roasters with their own rebuttal.

 While the event is rooted in humor, there are unspoken rules.
-The jokes, though cutting, should always come from a place of respect and understanding, avoiding genuinely sensitive topics.
-The best roasts are those where the roastee can laugh along, knowing the jests are shared in good humor.
+The jokes should always come from a place of respect and understanding, avoiding genuinely sensitive topics.
+The best roasts are those where the roastee can laugh along.
+But don’t go getting soft on me.
+We have a roast to write and we want to make it burn.

 Elements and Preparation